emilianac/emilianac/README.md

 ## 🎮 Fun Facts

 ☕ Runs on coffee, curiosity, and code.
-🕹️ Gamer in my free time — catch me on **Twitch**!
+🕹️ Gamer in my free time — catch me on =[Twitch](https://www.twitch.tv/mleeana)!
 🔍 Digital forensic expert — mixing justice with tech.
 🐍 Python is my favorite scripting buddy — just like a true Slytherin 🐍, cunning and resourceful!
 📚 Proud **Slytherin** from the house of ambition and Python mastery (because who else would tame that serpent?).
-📱 Currently obsessed with mobile app development using Flutter.

 ---